Pastor-Church Director Worked for Healing

 The other agency directors who are retiring later this year include Rev. John Rozeboom, director of Christian Reformed Home Missions; Rev. Herm Keizer, Jr., director of Chaplaincy Ministries, and Gary Mulder, director of Faith Alive, the denomination’s publishing agency.

 Visser, 67, has been in the job for almost 13 years.
-Before coming to the denomination, he pastored a church in
+Before coming to the denomination, he pastored a church in California, oversaw an alcohol rehabilitation center in Arizona, served as a chaplain at a large medical center in Chicago, and was on the staff as a counselor and administrator at Pine Rest Christian Mental Health Services in Grand Rapids, Mich.

 Everything he did, from preaching to counseling to administration, prepared him for the job as behind-the-scenes troubleshooter for churches in conflict.